webdev23/phi/README.md

             Create shortcuts in the gnome programming submenu

 <b>[update]</b>   Update/replace local scripts by all scripts from remote index
-            or url given as 2nd arument
+            or url given as 2nd argument

 <b>[local]</b>    Install local script given as 2nd argument (local path)